gemrb/gemrb.github.io/Supported-platforms.md

 [screenshots](https://gemrb.github.io/Media) from these
 platforms on our website.

+The biggest hurdle in maintaining the ports is a lack of testing and communication from the porters as time passes.
+That's why the best option is to include the bulk (if not all) of needed changes upstream, so the maintenance burden is shared at least as far as internal changes to code go.
+So take the "work by default" with a grain of salt, since for some platforms it has been years since anyone reported trying them.

 **Included in our sources / work by default:**

   - Windows (regular, 64-bit versions, RT)